Wyoming Cowgirls fall 71-62 to New Mexico at the Pit

-Allyson Fertig scored 22 points on 10-for-14 shooting but Wyoming couldn’t overcome a 3-for-18 shooting night on 3-pointers during a 71-62 loss to New Mexico on Thursday at the Pit.
+Allyson Fertig scored 22 points but Wyoming couldn’t overcome a 3-for-18 shooting night on 3-pointers during a 71-62 loss to New Mexico on Thursday at the Pit in Albuquerque, N.M..

 The Cowgirls (17-9, 10-5) were outscored 24-15 in the fourth quarter in which they were 6-for-16 from the field, including 0-for-4 on 3s.